 One key ingredient of growth hacking is the team.
 Indeed, the growth hacker isn’t a magician that makes companies grow magically.
 Instead, it is a member of a team that coordinates it to analyze the data and prioritizes the activities.
 Usually, this is a so-called T-shaped profile:

-A T-shaped profile is a person that has broad competencies in several areas, together with a deep competence in one or two areas of expertise.
+A T-shaped profile is a person that has broad competencies in several areas, together with deep competence in one or two areas of expertise.

 Growth hacking is first of all also a way to acquire clients and grow a business.
 This means being able to track the activities of the growth marketer and assess in which stage of a sales funnel an activity falls into.